 Montreal eliminated the Phils the following year in the Division playoff but in 1983, Philadelphia was back in another World Series.
 This time the Orioles beat them in five games.
 Ten years later, in 1993, the Phillies won the pennant again, but the Toronto Blue Jays beat them in six.
 Mike Ryan can look back on one Series as a player, and three as a coach.
 After the 1995 season, he elected to retire.

-Mike and Suzanne Ryan have no children, and are currently fully enjoying Mike's retirement in Wolfeboro, New Hampshire.
+Mike and Suzanne Ryan have no children, and as of this writing are currently fully enjoying Mike's retirement in Wolfeboro, New Hampshire.
 Thirty-five years in baseball, 27 in the majors.
 He has earned it.